akarahdev/akarahdev.github.io/src/blog/1-datafix-writeup.md

 Posted on: March 23rd, 2025

+Last edited: March 24th, 2025, 2:41PM EST

 # What is Datafix?
 Datafix is a serialization & deserialization framework for Rust, using `Codec` and `CodecOps`.
 It also has facilities for allowing you to fix schemas of old data with `TypeRewriteRule`s.
 Datafix has its roots in Mojang's `DataFixerUpper` library, reimplemented in Rust and updated to be more ergonomic to Rust.
 The library has also been slightly simplified from `DataFixerUpper`, especially in the `TypeRewriteRule`s.

-The reason I originally created it was because I realized the original `DataFixerUpper` did not translate well into Java.
+The reason I originally created it was because I realized the original `DataFixerUpper` was implemented in Java.
 While it is a very good library to work with in my opinion, it fell flat due to Java's limitations & type erasure.
-This also meant there was lots of overhead & pointer chasing.
+This also meant there was lots of overhead, with things such as Codecs requiring lots of pointer chasing.
 I felt that these issues could be solved very easily in Rust, and I believe I was correct.

 # Definitions
-Datafix has a few core types:
+Datafix has a few core types for serialization:
 - `Codec`s are structures that allow you to transform types into eachother.
 For example, you could turn a user's data into JSON, and vice versa.
 - `CodecOps` are helper types that `Codec`s use.
 It is a trait that defines an interface to facilitate converting between the different types.